mauriciomani/NFL-running-backs-height/README-en.md

 ## Learning.
 >Learning is a state of mental activity that produces modifications or changings in organism's
 >cognitive system and its observable behavior.
-They are relativetilly permanent changes that ocurred by practice conditions.
+They are relatively permanent changes that ocurred by practice conditions.

 All right!
-Now we can understand how running backs´ height have changed over decades and also the learning (test and error) in order to design the best NFL running back.
+Now we can understand how running backs´ height have changed across decades and also the learning (test and error) in order to design the best NFL running back.

 <br/>